danzolotov/sopra-fs26-group-03-server/README.md

 # PlateMate — Server

-PlateMate is a collaborative, mobile-friendly web application designed for shared households, families, and flats to simplify pantry management, meal planning, recipe discovery, cooking, and grocery shopping.
+PlateMate is the Spring Boot backend server for the PlateMate application, designed to simplify pantry management, meal planning, recipe discovery, cooking, and grocery shopping for shared households and families.

 ---

 ## 📖 Introduction
-Coordinating meals, grocery shopping, and pantry inventory in a shared household can be a major source of cognitive load and food waste.
-PlateMate acts as the ultimate companion for modern home cooks and shared households by offering:
+PlateMate is a collaborative web application designed for shared households to organize grocery shopping, recipe management, and meal planning.
+The main goal is to simplify recipe organization, shopping lists, and pantry inventories while improving coordination among household members.

-- **Collaborative Household Spaces**: Users can join a shared group where all members have real-time access to the same recipes, pantry inventories, and shopping requirements.
+### Core Features
-- **Real-Time Pantry Inventory**: Maintain a precise, live list of available ingredients, reducing food waste and preventing duplicate purchases.
+- **Collaborative Household Spaces**: Household members share a real-time collaborative workspace with synchronized access to recipes, pantry items, and shopping lists to coordinate shopping and prevent duplicate purchases.
-- **Smart Meal Planning**: Schedule meals for the week, which automatically calculates outstanding ingredients.
+- **Pantry & Shopping List Sync**: Maintain a live pantry inventory of available ingredients.
+Items marked as purchased on the shared shopping list are automatically transferred to the pantry.
-- **Automated Shopping List Sync**: Close integration between meal plans, the pantry, and shopping lists to ensure missing items are queued with a single click.
+- **Recipe & Meal Planning**: Browse a preset collection of recipes and schedule them on the meal planner.
+Required ingredients for planned recipes can be automatically added to the shopping list.
-- **Handwritten List Detection (OCR)**: Scans images of physical/handwritten lists using external image detection to translate them into digital items instantly.
+- **Handwritten List Recognition**: Supports handwritten list recognition using external APIs integrated directly within the Pantry management section, allowing users to digitize paper lists and transfer them to the pantry in one step.

 ---